 How would you respond if I asked you to describe your identity?
 Who are you?
 Your identity in Christ is far different from your personal identity which is commonly defined by your family role or job description.
 (I’m a Mom, or I’m a teacher, etc.) It also includes your personality traits, hobbies, likes and dislikes, etc. But these are just facts about you that change throughout your life.
-The life we have as believers means our old self died; He has made us a new creation!
+Let’s discover what God says about who you are.

 Your Personal Identity